Skarlso/blogsource/content/blog/2019-01-23-living-with-a-parser.md

   end
 ~~~

-Both will match...
-Even though you'd expect it only to match one.
-Luckily though... this is exactly how http://jsonpath.com/ works as well.
-An AST would detect that it's a number type...
-But since I'm parsing strings here, that would be almost impossible a feat to accomplish in a nice manner.
+Both will match… Even though you’d expect it only to match one.
+Luckily though… this is exactly how http://jsonpath.com/ works as well.
+An AST would detect that it’s a number type… But since I’m parsing strings here, that would be almost impossible a feat to accomplish in a nice manner.

 ## Groups

-And finally, the biggest one...
-Groups in conditions.
+And finally, the biggest one… Groups in conditions.
 A query like this one for example:

 ~~~
 $..book[?((@['author'] == 'Evelyn Waugh' || @['author'] == 'Herman Melville' && (@['price'] == 33 || @['price'] == 9))]
 ~~~

 Something like this was never parsed correctly.
-Since the parser didn't understand groupping and order of evaluation.
-Let's break it down.
+Since the parser didn’t understand groupping and order of evaluation.
+Let’s break it down.
 How do we get from a monstrum like that one above to something that can be handled?
 We take it one group at a time.

 ### Parentheses

 As a first step, we make sure that the parentheses match.
-It's possible that someone didn't pay attention and left out a closing parentheses.
+It’s possible that someone didn’t pay attention and left out a closing parentheses.
 Now, there are a couple of way of doing that in Ruby, but I went for the most plain blatant one.

 ~~~ruby
     def check_parenthesis_count(exp)